TimSusa/traktor-playlist-parser/README.md

 # Traktor Playlist Parser

-thanks to phoole for inspiration
+thanks to phoole for inspiration# rekordbox-playlist-parser